Fly From Punta Arenas Itinerary

 Days 4–12: Cruising and Camping on the Antarctic Peninsula

 Every day holds something different.
-While at times we are struck by the depth of the silence, other times we're amidst a cacophony of squawking penguins, honking seals and crackling ice.
-The kayaks carried on board the Australis allow opportunities to observe wildlife at eye-level, and where landings permit, we step ashore to hike.
-And, with our special permit from the National Science Foundation, we have the option to camp for up to three nights, weather and local conditions permitting, on deserted beaches, sharing the solitude only with the legions of wildlife.
+While at times we are struck by the depth of silence, other times we're amidst a cacophony of squawking penguins, honking seals and crackling ice.
+The kayaks on board the Australis allow opportunities to observe wildlife at eye-level, and where landings permit, we step ashore to hike.
+And, with our special permits, we have the option to camp for up to three nights, weather and local conditions permitting, on deserted beaches, sharing the solitude with the legions of wildlife.
 There are few places on the planet where the natural world feels more intact, while we have never felt smaller.

 Days 13–15: Crossing the Drake Passage

-continues northward, the most adventurous portion of our journey commences: navigating the fabled Drake Passage.
-Named for renowned explorer Sir Francis Drake who sailed these waters in 1578, the Drake Passage is notorious for its often-fierce gales, creating large, wind-whipped swells—we're likely to have some raucous sailing!
+As the Australis continues northward, the most adventurous portion of our journey commences: navigating the fabled Drake Passage.
+Named for renowned explorer Sir Francis Drake who sailed these waters in 1578, the Drake Passage is notorious for its often-fierce gales that create large, wind-whipped swells—we're likely to have some raucous sailing!
 But the Australis is a hardy vessel and her skipper and crew second-to-none—we are in good hands, and the journey is exhilarating.

 Day 16: Ushuaia, Argentina